Teaching Philosophy

 · Communicate directly with clients and coworkers to identify timelines, specific graphic needs, and delivery of projects.

-· Maintain high-quality standards on a cost-effective basis by scheduling, supervising, hiring and terminating staff; monitoring and ordering alcohol inventory for weekly restaurant use and special events; and maintaining POS software.
+· Maintain high-quality standards on a cost-effective basis by scheduling, supervising, hiring & terminating staff; monitoring & ordering alcohol inventory for weekly restaurant use and special events; and maintaining POS software.

 · Create, design, and implement marketing strategies and related print material, including billboards, business cards, web, and social media.